Download our prospectus

 Whilst the Corporation has ultimate responsibility for all governance matters, in accordance with its Instrument and Articles of Government it may delegate certain responsibilities.
 Detailed information on how the Corporation delegates its responsibilities; the roles of Governors and Committee members, Executive and the terms of reference of the Corporation and its Committees can be found in the Corporation’s Standing Orders and Scheme of Delegation.

-In addition to Governors and Committee members, the Corporation also has Governor Leads (responsible for oversight of a key statutory responsibility such as Safeguarding) and Governance Links (responsible for oversight of an area of operation across the College).
+In addition to Governors and Committee members, the Corporation also has Governor Leads (responsible for oversight of a key statutory responsibility such as Safeguarding).

 Governance Meetings